Dickie Goodman: Career

-With Mickey Shorr in 1959, Goodman recorded two singles under the name 'Spencer and Spencer', both of which relied much less on sampling and more on sketch comedy.
-"Russian Bandstand" was a re-imagining of the then-popular TV series American Bandstand set in a totalitarian Soviet Union.
+In 1959, collaborating with Mickey Shorr under the names Spencer and Spencer, Goodman recorded two singles which relied much less on sampling and more on sketch comedy.
+"Russian Bandstand" was a re-imagining of the TV series American Bandstand set in the Soviet Union.
 "Stagger Lawrence" imposed Lloyd Price's recording of "Stagger Lee" onto a spoof of The Lawrence Welk Show, borrowing heavily from an earlier Welk parody done by Stan Freberg.
-Neither recording with Shorr would be as popular as the recordings Goodman made with Buchanan.
+Neither recording was as popular as the recordings Goodman made with Buchanan.